See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 The Campus Violence Prevention Program offer services through a text-only phone number.
 This number does not accept voice phone calls and responds only to SMS text messaging.
 Incoming phone numbers ARE visible to the staff-responders and will be utilized in the case of an emergency.

 All transcripts of texts are purged regularly.
 Any information that is temporarily maintained is core to our evaluation of services provided to persons contacting the Campus Violence Prevention Program text line.
-All text line responders are employees of Counseling and Disability Services and are legally bound to confidentiality.
+All text line responders are employees of Center for Behavioral Health and Accessibility and are legally bound to confidentiality.

-All staff-responders outside of Counseling and Disability Services are considered mandatory reporters.
+All staff-responders outside of Center for Behavioral Health and Accessibility are considered mandatory reporters.
 Student will be made aware that in situations regarding the welfare of a minor or an elder person, as well as harm to self or others will be reported to the appropriate authorities using locating information.

 A student’s information, including any personally identifiable information, will only be shared with persons implicitly linked to Campus Violence Prevention Program operations.
 This may include the Office of Student Conduct, or Department of Public Safety.